portable-scala/portable-scala-reflect/README.md

 Even the subset of functionality that is supported across the platforms is exposed through different APIs.

 This library exposes a unified, portable API for run-time reflection in Scala.
-It currently supports Scala/JVM and Scala.js, but will eventually support Scala Native as well (currently blocked on [scala-native#1279](https://github.com/scala-native/scala-native/issues/1279)).
+It supports Scala/JVM, Scala.js and Scala Native.
 To be portable, only the subset of reflection capabilities that is implementable across all platforms is exposed.

 ## Setup